HuSophia/husophia.github.io/_tabs/experience.md

 order: 2
 ---

 Below is a summary of my technical and teaching experience.
-Please view my full CV [here]().

 ## Technical Experience